 Created by Frank L. Vandersloot in 1985, Melaleuca is one of the oldest MLM companies there are today.

-Their main niche is hard to put a finger on to because it covers homes products and wellness but their products are actually pretty numerous as you can fit a whole store with them.
+Like every MLM company out there, Melaleuca too has focused on products of their own which they produced and are available today online though their main niche is hard to put a finger on to because it covers home products and wellness but their products are actually pretty numerous as you can fit a whole store with them.

 Think of Cosway and Amway, they have retail store franchises for their members filled with all sorts of items and Melaleuca is no different.

-As for the products, Malaleuca focuses on a variety of household items which includes…
+As for the products, Melaleuca focuses on a variety of household items which includes…

 - Nutrition – Vitamins, supplements, food, weight loss, hot beverages.